tintoy/msbuild-project-tools-vscode/README.md

 ## Notes

 This extension uses the NuGet v3 API to resolve package names and versions.
 The API is pretty slow, unfortunately; I'll try to improve performance / result caching in the next release.
-For now, it only searches the [nuget.org](https://nuget.org) package feed but in a future release it will respect package sources defined in `NuGet.config`.

 ## Questions / bug reports